10 Ways to Regulate Your Nervous System and Calm Your Stress Response

 All herbal products aren’t created equal.

-You can also click here to download your free copy of the Best Herbs for Anxiety PDF and get started on your own.
+Click here to download your free copy of the Best Herbs for Anxiety PDF and learn which herbs might be right for you.

-And finally, acupressure is another powerful strategy to regulate your nervous system in stressful situations.
+And finally, acupressure is another powerful strategy to regulate your nervous system.

 But the one point I recommend to almost everyone I work with is called Pericardium 6 (PC6).

 It’s 3 finger widths proximal from the wrist-crease (so up the inside of your forearm, moving closer to your body from your hand.)

 And you’ll find it between the tendons on the inside of your wrist.

 If you’ve ever used those armbands for nausea or morning sickness, you’re targeting the same point.

 Here’s a picture so you know exactly where to press.